-Paul sends Timothy to check out the church in Thessalonica
+Paul Sends Timothy to Check on the Church in Thessalonica

 The missionary Paul and his crew wonder how things are going with the church they started in the city of Thessalonica.
 He can’t send them an email, follow them on social media, or give them a call.

 His only option is to dispatch someone to check things out.
 Paul sends Timothy, a worthy disciple who he trusts fully, to investigate.